oamg/leapp/docs/source/debugging.md

 ### Initramfs

-One of the biggest debugging challenges is exploring something in initamfs stage, as currently there is no network connectivity (this might change soon though).
+One of the biggest debugging challenges is exploring something in initramfs stage, as currently there is no network connectivity (this might change soon though).

 1. (can be skipped if you already ended up with an emergency console)